All Episodes

 What will he talk about now that Bush is gone?

-What will and when Bush won, by the way, in August 1988, when we started back in November of 88 when Bush won, well, that's the end of limbaugh.
+When Bush won, by the way, in August 1988, we started back in November of 88 when Bush won, well, that's the end of Limbaugh.

 What's he going to talk about now?